Tools of the Trade: The Avalung

 Photo – Dave Silver

 The Avalung is a tool that can save your life.
 Sure, it’s not as effective as an airbag system, which will help you avoid a burial altogether, but it is a simple, inexpensive tool that anyone can use and can help increase your chances of staying alive if you are, indeed, buried under the snow.
 Avalanche danger is a real and ongoing concern in the mountains.
-Learning about avalanche rescue is critical to being ready for that day when everything goes wrong.
+Learning about avalanche rescue is critical to preparing for that day when everything goes wrong.
 But the single best tool to deal with the hazard of avalanches is to avoid them.
 Learn about the snow.
 Learn about the terrain you are skiing in.
 Get some experience and some education or even better, hire a guide and learn from them.
 But don’t be an idiot.
 Motoring out into the ether with no knowledge, or with no clue how to use the tools at your disposal for both avalanche avoidance and avalanche survival, is lunacy.
 The mountains are a dangerous place and should never be taken for granted.
 Get a beacon, shovel and probe and learn how to use them.
 Take an avalanche course.
 Get yourself an Avalung or an airbag.
 But most of all, be prepared.
-For those of us that work as mountain professionals, we are the ones that are coming to help you, so help us, and be smart out there.
+For those of us who work as mountain professionals, we are the ones that are coming to help you, so help us, and be smart out there.

-Be safe, ski hard.
+Be safe, and ski hard with The Avalung.